Road bicycle racing: Speed

-As well as exceptional fitness, successful riders must develop excellent bike handling skills in order to ride at high speeds in close quarters with other riders.
+As well as exceptional fitness, successful riders must develop excellent bike handling skills to ride at high speeds in close quarters with other riders.
 Individual riders can reach speeds of 110 km/h while descending winding mountain roads and may reach 60–80 km/h (37–50 mph) level speeds during the final sprint to the finish line.
 Across a long stage race, such as a Grand Tour, the winner's average speed is usually near 40 km/h.

 Gruppetto

 In more organized races, a SAG wagon ("support and gear") or broom wagon follows the race to pick up stragglers.
-In professional stage racing, particularly the Tour de France, riders who are not in a position to win the race or assist a teammate, will usually attempt to ride to the finish within a specified percentage of the winner's finishing time, to be permitted to start the next day's stage.
+In professional stage racing riders who are not in a position to win the race or assist a teammate, will usually attempt to ride to the finish within a specified percentage of the winner's finishing time, to be permitted to start the next day's stage.
 Often, riders in this situation band together to minimize the effort required to finish within the time limit; this group of riders is known as the gruppetto or autobus.
 In one-day racing, professionals who no longer have any chance to affect the race outcome will routinely withdraw, even if they are uninjured and capable of riding to the finish.